-Therefore, believing the Lord has provided a land of freedom where we can enjoy all the rights of humanity, and has opened the hearts of the Christian men and women of the American people of the North to aid us in our struggle to settle on them, and as a convention of the most prominent men of our race will shortly assemble at Nashville to perfect and complete such a settlement, on such a basis or plan which will promote our success and the pride and glory of the American people; therefore, be it
+Therefore, believing the Lord has provided a land of freedom where we can enjoy all the rights of humanity, and has opened the hearts of the Christian men and women of the American people of the North to aid us in our struggle to settle on them, and as a convention of the most prominent men of our race will shortly assemble at Nashville to perfect and complete such a settlement, on such a basis or plan which will promote our success and the pride and glory of the American people; therefore, be it work.

-Resolved, That this meeting send to the Nashville convention - delegates, and pledge our efforts to aid this cause for our freedor, and we appoint an executive committee of fifteen colored men to organize this work.
 Referred.

-George M. Perkins, of Arkansas, moved that no more resolutions be offered for the present.
+Resolved, That this meeting send to the Nashville convention --delegates, and pledge our efforts to aid this cause for our freedom, and we appoint an executive committee of fifteen colored men to organize this be offered for the present.
 Carried.

+George M. Perkins, of Arkansas, moved that no more resolutions